acgd-webdev-5/seo-metadata/README.md

 Show teacher for marks during next class.

-Continue to add commits to your `portfolio` repo—and make sure the website works on GitHub at portfolio URL:
+Continue to add commits to your `portfolio` repo—and make sure the website works on Netlify at portfolio URL:

 ```
 https://some-fun-name-thing.netlify.com